MaxPower01/block-sudoku-frontend-web/README.md

 This is the web frontend for the block-sudoku project.

-# Development
+# Deployment

-## Publish

-The project is currently published to GitHub Pages using the `gh-pages` branch.
+The project is currently hosted on GitHub Pages at https://maxpower01.github.io/block-sudoku-frontend-web/ using the `gh-pages` branch.
 Note that the `gh-pages` branch is not a regular branch, but a subtree of the `main` branch that only contains the `dist` subdirectory.
 This is done to make it easier to publish the project to GitHub Pages.

 **Steps to publish:**